 Middle Earth has three main calendar systems: Shire Reckoning, used by the Hobbits; Rivendell Calendar, used by Elves; and the Steward's Reckoning or King's Reckoning, used by Men.
 As we are mortals, and as the Gondorians spoke Sindarin, this lesson will cover the systems of both Elves and Men.

 Days of the week

 The Elven day lasted from sunset to sunset, and their weeks lasted for six days.
 The Númenoreans altered this to a day from sunrise to sunrise, with a week of seven days (like our own).
 The first day of both the Elven and Mortal weeks correspond to Monday.
-Some people dispute this and claim that the week actually starts on a Saturday, but I would direct you to these calculations, which are accurate.
+Some people dispute this and claim that the week actually starts on a Saturday, but I would direct you to these calculations.

 Elven reckoning Minuial = Dawn ('first twilight') Aduial = Sunset ('second twilight') Orgilion = 'Day of stars', 1st day of the week (Monday) Oranor = 'Day of the sun', 2nd day of the week (Tuesday) Orithil = 'Day of the moon', 3rd day of the week (Wednesday) Orgaladh* = 'Day of the tree', 4th day of the week (Thursday) Ormenel = 'Heaven's day', 5th day of the week (Friday) Orbelain = 'Day of the Valar', 6th day of the week (Saturday)